Stocks Pressured as Oil Prices Jump on Report that Iran Has Halted Ceasefire Negotiations

-Stock indexes are mixed, pressured by today's +6% rally in crude oil prices and the +6 bp rise in the 10-year T-note yield.
+Stock indexes are mixed, pressured by today's +8% rally in crude oil prices and the +7 bp rise in the 10-year T-note yield.
 Crude oil rallied sharply after a report that Iran has halted the exchange of messages with the US regarding a draft ceasefire agreement due to Israel's stepped-up attacks on Lebanon.
-Iran has previously said there will be no US-Iran ceasefire without a truce in Lebanon.
+Iran has consistently said there would be no US-Iran ceasefire without a truce in Lebanon.
 President Trump said Sunday night, "It will all work out in the end," even though attacks continue on both sides and Israel continues to launch attacks in Lebanon.Join 200K+ Subscribers: Find out why the midday Barchart Brief newsletter is a must-read for thousands daily.

 The markets are looking ahead to Friday's US unemployment report, which is expected to show an unchanged unemployment rate of +4.3% and a rise in payrolls of +89,000.